VII Masterclass in Warsaw

 You will complete a personal project during the Masterclass under the supervision of an assigned master photographer, who will also monitor you through a number of Skype calls.

-The course masters range from VII photographers (names of the six masters to be announced shortly) to numerous other internationally renowned professionals from the photography industry.
+The course masters range from VII photographers to numerous other internationally renowned professionals from the photography industry.

 Unfolding world complexities—a distinctive signature of VII photographers—is an extremely difficult task, yet a necessary one for sketching the features of our new globalised society.
 Humanity’s most pressing issues, such as famine, climate change, conflicts, international geopolitics and economics, are among the themes that VII photographers have always investigated, performing a challenging but vital duty that has contributed to the narration of the rapid changes of our contemporary world.

 Taking after the strong independent identity of the agency, the VII Masterclass offers you an extensive and unbiased overview of the photographic industry as a whole.
 Meeting photographers from outside the agency, investigating new platforms for image sharing, visiting exhibition venues and learning about their editorial choices are all elements that contribute to making the VII Masterclass.